WestGermanGenomeCenter/pacbio_variants/README.md

 - for each input sample:
     - mosdepth and kraken (optional) report that get summarized with multiqc
     - mapped .bam file haplotaged with whatshap and longphase
+    - the with whatshap phased bam is used for methylation track generation with cpg_tools
+    - bed/bw file for methylation tracks for IGV, should be used together with the whatshap phased output .bam file
     - .vcf(.gz) file for:
         - snps / indels from deepvariant or bcftools, phased with whatshap and longphase
         - trgt